CryptoHoes/CryptoHoesICO/index.md

 4. New products that could exist on the ecosystem.

 Feel free to email if you are a VC interested in guding the project, we'd love to have professional audits/partnerships for investor relations
+The coin itself was designed to raise capital, we have a few projects under our team in the works inlucding

+#### Built
+Simple NFTs and ICO

+#### Bulding
+Floppy Cock: NFT Bird mobile app

+### Backlog
+1. METADATA: A Tokenized Peer-Reviewed Article Publication Platform
+2. FLIPFLOP: A Tokenized Reels Mobile Platform
+3. BRICKLIQ Capital: A parent company designed to stake and lend Cryptos for project financing
+4. Co-lab: A match making mobile app for musicians

 ### Our ICO